Full name Edward George Barnard

 He had a solid first full season in 2016, his director of cricket Steve Rhodes arguing that he performed better in first-class cricket than his figures suggested (430 runs at 26.88 batting low in the order, and 31 wickets at 43.58).

 2017 was even better.
-He claimed 47 Championship wickets - and averaged 36.
-25 with the bat - to play a big part in Worcestershire's promotion.
+He claimed 47 Championship wickets - and averaged 36.25 with the bat - to play a big part in Worcestershire's promotion.
 In white ball cricket, he played an ever greater part with the bat topping the team's batting averages in the Royal London Cup (albeit boosted by several 'not outs') and bowled only 43 balls in T20 cricket.
+That bowling return did not waver in Division One, as Worcestershire were relegated.
+Although his pace was not quite high enough to excite England, the respect for his talents was evident.

-A former pupil of Shrewsbury School - he became the eighth pupil from the school to sign for a first-class county in six years when he agreed a summer contract in 2014 - Barnard previously represented Shropshire in Minor Counties cricket and Shrewsbury in the Birmingham League.
+A former pupil of Shrewsbury School - he became the eighth pupil from the school to sign for a first-class county in six years when he agreed a summer contract in 2014 - Barnard previously represented Shropshire in Minor Counties cricket and Shrewsbury in the Birmingham League - and first attracted attention as part of England Under-19s World Cup squad that year.